sajswl/encryptonize-core/documentation/api/api-v2.md

 The Encryptonize API currently only defines one primitive type, namely the `Object`.

 ## Object
-The `Object` struct represents data stored and retrieved by a client, and consists of the plaintext (`plaintext`) and the associatedData (`associatedData`).
+The `storage.Object` struct represents data stored and retrieved by a client, and consists of the plaintext (`plaintext`) and the associatedData (`associatedData`).

 | Name            | Type   | Description                           |